Regulators in the Arithmetic of Function Fields: Introduction

-{\it Anderson $A$-motives.} Let $(C,\cO_C)$ be a geometrically irreducible smooth projective curve over a finite field $\bF$ of characteristic $p$, and fix $\infty$ a closed point of $C$.
+Let $(C,\cO_C)$ be a geometrically irreducible smooth projective curve over a finite field $\bF$ of characteristic $p$, and fix $\infty$ a closed point of $C$.
 The $\bF$-algebra

-consists of functions of $C$ that are regular away from $\infty$.
+consists of functions on $C$ that are regular away from $\infty$.
 We denote by $K$ its fraction field.
-The notion of $A$-motives dates back to the pioneer work of Anderson \cite{anderson}, and generalizes prior ideas of Drinfeld \cite{drinfeld}.
-Let us state the definition of an {\it Anderson $A$-motives}, leaving details for Section \ref{sec:rat-mix-A-mot}.
-Throughout this text, unlabeled tensor or fiber products are over $\bF$. \begin{Definition*}[\ref{def:A-motive}] An {\it Anderson $A$-motive $\underline{M}$ over $K$} consists of a finite locally-free $A\otimes K$-module $M$ together with an isomorphism of $A\otimes K$-modules
+The notion of $A$-motives dates back to the pioneering work of Anderson \cite{anderson} and generalizes earlier ideas of Drinfeld \cite{drinfeld}.
+Let us state the definition of an \emph{Anderson $A$-motive}, leaving the details to Section \ref{sec:rat-mix-A-mot}.
+Throughout this text, unlabeled tensor products or fiber products are taken over $\bF$. \begin{Definition*}[\ref{def:A-motive}, $A$-motives] An \emph{Anderson $A$-motive $\underline{M}$ over $K$} consists of a finite locally free $A\otimes K$-module $M$ together with an isomorphism of $A\otimes K$-modules